 If ants are a problem, use an ant guard to keep them off of the feeder.
 It is not recommended to place petroleum jelly or oil on the poles.

-Help track hummingbirds as they travel to their wintering grounds by becoming a citizen scientist and reporting hummingbird sightings at Journey North.
+Help track hummingbirds as they travel to and from their wintering grounds by becoming a citizen scientist and reporting hummingbird sightings at Journey North.

-And while you are helping out migrating hummingbirds you will also be helping migrating Monarch butterflies!
+And while you are helping migrating hummingbirds you will also be helping migrating Monarch butterflies!

 Here is my favorite hummingbird feeder.